-ISO MarketStance data shows that less than 3 percent of companies with fewer than 50 employees purchase employment practices liability insurance (EPLI) and 33 percent of companies with more than 50 workers don’t buy the coverage.
+MarketStance data shows that less than 3 percent of companies with fewer than 50 employees purchase employment practices liability insurance (EPLI) and 33 percent of companies with more than 50 workers don’t buy the coverage.

 A similar pattern appears when looking at companies purchasing directors and officers (D&O) coverage.

 There are many reasons a smaller company might choose not to buy EPLI or D&O. Many businessowners believe that because their companies are private or family-owned, they don’t need it.
 No law requires EPLI or D&O, it’s an expense, and owners often believe they’re protected by their general liability or businessowners insurance policies.

 However, the fact is that any company with employees, customers, or vendors can be sued for alleged workplace misconduct—and private companies may be as exposed to actions by customers, suppliers, competitors, regulators, creditors, and other third parties as their large, publicly traded counterparts.
 Even if such allegations are dismissed, defending against them is expensive.

 The main difference between large public companies and smaller private ones in this regard is that publicly traded companies more often have protocols in place and resources available to fight claims or pay settlements that would likely spell ruin for many uninsured private firms.